It's quite unsettling.

 Remember...estradiol and progesterone have receptors throughout the body including muscles in the throat:

 These hormones act as stimulants and play a role in keeping airways open by maintaining muscle tone in the throat.
 As they decrease, the chances of obstructed breathing rise.

 In fact, sleep apnea risks trends with perimenopause and menopause:

 Compared to participants in premenopause, apnea-hypopnea index was 21% higher among participants in perimenopause (95% Confidence Interval [-4, 54]), 31% higher among participants in postmenopause ([2, 68]), and 41% higher among participants whose menopausal stage could not be distinguished between peri- and postmenopause

 One study even separated out age and other body measurements (size of throat or weight) and still found that perimenopause had an increased risk of sleep apnea which continued into menopause:

-It's really important to get a handle on this as the health effects of constantly interrupting sleep is just short of catastrophic.
+It's really important to get a handle on this as the health effects of constantly interrupting sleep are just short of catastrophic.

 The breathing process itself is governed by hormones we're covering here: